marianosimone/epub-thumbnailer/README.md

  - [Pillow](https://python-pillow.org/) (see [installation instructions](https://pillow.readthedocs.io/en/stable/installation.html))

-install it with `pip install Pillow` or with package manager from your distro
+install it with `pip3 install Pillow` (you might need `sudo`) or with package manager from your distro

 Run the installer!